odoo/owl/doc/tooling.md

 Note that templates compiled with the `prod` settings will not be recompiled.
 So, changing this setting is best done at startup.

+An important job done by the `dev` mode is to validate props for each component creation and update.
+Also, extra props will cause an error.

 ## Playground

 The playground is an important application designed to help learning and